HoudiniGraphql/houdini/CONTRIBUTING.md

 definitions are passed along to the server as part of the [composeQueries transform](./packages/houdini/cmd/transforms/composeQueries.ts) they don't need to be removed and are used to make sure the server returns the data needed for the operation.
-Whether they are removed from the final query or not, the [artifact generator](./packages/houdini/cmd/generators/artifact/index.ts) uses their existence to encode additional data in the document's artifact to tell the runtime how to handle the information provided by the server.
+Whether they are removed from the final query or not, the [artifact generator](./packages/houdini/cmd/generators/artifact/index.ts) looks for these internal schema elements to encode additional data in the document's artifact to tell the runtime how to handle the information provided by the server.

 ### Document Artifacts

-It's helpful to keep in mind the shape of the artifacts that the `generate` command produces.
+It's sometimes helpful to look at the shape of the artifacts that the `generate` command produces.
 Rather than outlining them in this document (which would likely go stale quickly) I recommend looking at the [artifact snapshot tests](packages/houdini/cmd/generators/artifacts/artifacts.test.ts) to see what is generated in various situations.
 At high level, the `raw` field is used when sending actual queries to the server and the `selection`